How Investing Is like Having a Nice Cup of Coffee

 If your strategy for saving up for retirement involves putting every available cent into your savings account, you’re really short-changing yourself in the long run.
 That’s because even if you have the “best” savings account interest rate, chances are the value of your nest egg will either remain stagnant or decrease over time, due to inflation — which is the increase in the prices of goods and services over time.

-Investing is important because it may help you beat inflation and grow your nest egg— so you can realize your retirement goals.
+Investing is important because it may help you beat inflation and grow your nest egg— so you can realise your retirement goals.
 It’s normal to worry about the risks involved or find it difficult to understand the different investment vehicles available.
 However, as you learn more about investing, you’ll see that it’s not as complicated as it seems and you’ll soon find out what sorts of investments you’re comfortable with.
 In fact, investing is a lot like discovering what coffee you like and enjoying it at your favourite café.

 Good fundamentals make the difference